FederatedAI/KubeFATE/docs/Deploy_FATE_Cluster_with_Admin_Role_in_Certain_Namespace.md

 ### Add Parties

-We use Spark(Pulsar) as compute engine of FATE.
-So the certificates should be installed beforehand like exchange.
+We use Spark + Pulsar as the backend of FATE.
+So the certificates for Pulsar should be installed beforehand like exchange.

 Refer to [cluster-spark-pulsar.yaml](https://github.com/FederatedAI/KubeFATE/blob/master/k8s-deploy/examples/party-9999/cluster-spark-pulsar.yaml) to get the configuration template of FATE cluster.
 Don't forget to change the ip and ports of Exchange service.